 Students from MCAD may attend classes at Accademia di Belle Arti di Firenze, Istituto Statale d’ Arte di Firenze, and/or the Istituto Superiori per le Industrie Artistiche, all of which are in Florence.
 The birthplace of the Renaissance, Florence provides MCAD students with an unparalleled opportunity to encounter art as an immersive experience.

 Located on the southern coast of England, the University of Brighton is an hour-long train ride from London.
-The program at Brighton is for students studying graphic design or illustration who enjoy working independently within a project-oriented environment.
+This program is for students studying graphic design or illustration who enjoy working independently within a project-oriented environment.
 Programs are structured to promote individual creative exploration with both faculty and an extensive roster of Great Britain's top professionals.